 Annual Sidewalk Repair Program:

 An annual project to repair sidewalks throughout the City.
-Further information on the program and a list of 2017 target areas can be found at a2gov.org/sidewalks.
-Work is now essentially complete for the 2017 construction season.
+Further information on the program and a list of 2018 target areas can be found at a2gov.org/sidewalks.
+Work is scheduled to begin for 2018 in April or May.